hcharles14/EpiCompare/Command_Line_EpiCompare/README.md

 EpiCompare requires that input variables and files be set in the file run_epicompare.R.
 The file currently contains an outline of the pipeline, with inputs currently set to identify brain-specific enhancers using 18-state ChromHMM model.
 The description of the required inputs is described below:

 a. sample names: specify foreground samples and background samples from given Roadmap samples or user-defined samples.
 The name of user-defined sample is the name of the given file.
 User-defined samples should be put in a folder, which is specified by a paramter "userdir".
-See step d for this paramter.
+See step e for this paramter.

 Example (as shown in run_epicompare.R):